ppopdesk/snt_proj_recr/README.md

     full name format : "XXX..
 YYY.." (name and surname seperated by space) Enter one of the available scheme types (displayed in the start) when asked for scheme types

-** We can access interest rate, total amount to be paid, emi and other features through some other changes in the UI.
-It is available as class method but not implemented in UI. **

 Note : We have to add data so as to search as of now there are no data available in borrowers or costumers